 keep_cross_validation_predictions: Enable this option to keep the cross-validation predictions.

 keep_cross_validation_fold_assignment: Enable this option to preserve the cross-validation fold assignment.

 score_each_iteration: (Optional) Specify whether to score during each iteration of the model training.

 fold_assignment: (Applicable only if a value for nfolds is specified and fold_column is not specified) Specify the cross-validation fold assignment scheme.
 The available options are AUTO (which is Random), Random, Modulo, or Stratified (which will stratify the folds based on the response variable for classification problems).

 fold_column: Specify the column that contains the cross-validation fold index assignment per observation.

-ignored_columns: (Optional) Specify the column or columns to be excluded from the model.
+ignored_columns: (Optional, Python and Flow only) Specify the column or columns to be excluded from the model.
 In Flow, click the checkbox next to a column name to add it to the list of columns excluded from the model.
 To add all columns, click the All button.
 To remove a column from the list of ignored columns, click the X next to the column name.
 To remove all columns from the list of ignored columns, click the None button.
 To search for a specific column, type the column name in the Search field above the column list.
 To only show columns with a specific percentage of missing values, specify the percentage in the Only show columns with more than 0% missing values field.
 To change the selections for the hidden columns, use the Select Visible or Deselect Visible buttons.

 ignore_const_cols: Specify whether to ignore constant training columns, since no information can be gained from them.
 This option is enabled by default.